 Well, read below to see if your perception of your weight is sabotaging your efforts!!

 WASHINGTON, D.C. -- Americans' desire to lose weight does not necessarily translate into their doing anything to achieve it.
 While 51% of adults want to lose weight, barely half as many (25%) say they are seriously working toward that goal.
-This discrepancy between Americans' weight-loss desires and behavior has existed for years.
+This discrepancy between Americans' weight-loss desires and behavior

 The current 26-percentage-point gap between those who want to lose weight and those who are actively trying to do so is slightly narrower than the gap found in most years since 2002.
 The percentage saying they would like to lose weight has dropped eight points since 2011.
 At the same time, the percentage trying to lose weight has dropped four points.